top of page

 Sometimes in Singapore, you might see an advert for a room to rent.
 I was always shocked when it said something like "Looking for an Indian male".
 But it makes complete sense.
 People are all different and we are entitled to spend our time with whoever we want.
 Sights, smells, foods, beliefs, habits and many other factors come into play when living with someone else, so why shouldn't you prioritise your needs.

-The RNCM are prioritising their needs by having this specific audition panel for brass auditions because they are the best suited to the job.
+The RNCM are prioritising their needs by having this specific audition panel for brass auditions because they are probably the best suited to the job.
+Having a woman on the panel would be fantastic but who is to say that someone else wasn't asked and could have been unavailable, there are lots of factors which this picture doesn't show.
 I guarantee this panel would not be the same for vocal auditions or any other instrument families.
-I am confident also to say that there are probably other auditions around the world where four different white males would be making up the panel.
+I am confident also to say, that there are probably other auditions around the world where four different white males would be making up the panel.
+It doesn't mean they are only looking for male students.
 I am sure there are others which are all female.
 Is it really that difficult to see the bigger picture here?

 Keyboard Warriors Ruin The Pursuit of Happiness and Success.